magomimmo/modern-cljs/doc/tutorial-18.md

-After having required the `cljs.repl.browser` and the `cemerick.piggieback` namespaces, we defined the `broswer-repl` function which wraps the already discussec creation of a bREPL client session ready to connect with the waiting server counterpart living in the browser.
+After having required the `cljs.repl.browser` and the `cemerick.piggieback` namespaces, we defined the `broswer-repl` function which wraps the already discussed creation of a bREPL client session ready to connect with the waiting server counterpart living in the browser.